Articles on IT Acquisition and Doing Better Deals

 Financial Analysis — a Refresher by Steve Gutzman

 All companies have budgets.
 All companies spend capital.
 Therefore, all companies do some form of capital budgeting.
 It is a major tenet of modern finance theory that the value of a company equals the discounted present value of its expected future cash flows.
 Hence, companies contemplating investments in capital projects involving IT should use the net present value, or NPV, rule: take the project if the NPV is greater than or equal to zero; reject it if the NPV is negative.
 Why do we care about this?
 We care because IT projects involve the expenditure of capital, and at some point in the process someone will ask to see a financial analysis.
 Or more specifically, the debate becomes, “Do we buy this software package or do we buy this building?”
-At some point, everything gets converted to a set of numbers that budget managers arm wrestle over for approval.
+At some point, everything gets converted to a set of numbers that budget managers arm wrestle over for approval, of course they can also use resources as payday lenders to find capital for this projects, so they make sure this projects actually run.

 The good news is that we don’t need to have MBAs in finance to have a meaningful discussion about IT investment options.
 Most of what we need to know, we already know from our own personal finances.
 But just in case, here are a few helpful definitions that explain terms that are likely to come up when talking about money in IT.